YMCA OF GREATER TORONTO | DAY CAMP

 Our camp staff team reflects the diversity of the Greater Toronto Area, and many staff speak other languages in addition to English.
 While we cannot guarantee that staff in your camper’s program will be able to speak a specific language besides English, we can guarantee that our staff will do their best to support all our campers!

-Will my camper always be supervised?
+Will my camper be supervised at all times?

 Yes!
 Your camper’s safety is of the utmost importance to us.
 They will remain in their camper group for the duration of the day and be supervised by a staff member at all times.